res-eng/resilience-for-software/README.md

 Your options include

-1. Open a PR or issue on this repo
+1. Open an issue on this repo
 1. Reaching out to [Lorin Hochstein](https://twitter.com/lhochstein),
    [Jacob Scott](https://twitter.com/jhscott), or others in the resilience engineering community on Twitter